Tips to become a great coach

 2. After that, it’s important to establish what are some of the challenges that you might encounter.
 Try to sort out what are some of the hurdles that will need to be overcome, and allow time and space to think about it.

 3. The final step encourages to think of a concrete small action that will help get a step further.
 Change is not something that happens overnight, but rather a sum of small changes.

 If you follow these steps and recommendations you can easily become an expert coach or mentor, remember that you can become better at it if you’re continuously practicing.

+Coaching doesn’t necessarily have to happen in a face-to-face context.
+Increasingly, teams are meeting and working online, people working from all corners of the world come together to work in a non-physical environment.
 Working in these types of environments poses different kinds of challenges, including some that might be fixed through coaching sessions.

 Thanks to new apps and new technological developments, its possible to have asynchronous coaching sessions, there is no need to be in the same time-zone or to meet in odd hours for the coach or coachee.